A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Examples

 \subsection{Inferring the non-constant Biot number in rotating discs}

-Heat transfer in rotating-disc systems comprises two mechanisms; heat diffusion in the solid disc and convection of fluid particles.
-The steady state behaviour of this process can be modelled using the Fin equation \cite{finn}.
+Heat transfer in rotating-disc systems encountered in aircraft turbines comprises two mechanisms; heat diffusion in the solid disc and convection of fluid particles.
+The steady state behaviour of this process can be modelled using the one-dimensional Fin equation \cite{finn}, which only considers variations in the radial direction.
 The relative effects of diffusion and convection are quantified by a spatially varying parameter known as the \textit{Biot number}.
-It is of interest in aviation applications to estimate the Biot number in order to control for material expansion in aircraft turbines. \\ \\ In a non-dimensional setting, we could consider a rotating disc with inner and outer radii a and 1 respectively, leading to the domain $\Omega = [a,1]$.
-The Fin equation with constant Dirichlet boundary conditions in this case is
+Estimating the Biot number is of interest in aviation applications in order to predict material expansion in aircraft turbines. \\ \\ Using suitable units, we consider a rotating disc with inner and outer radii a and 1 respectively, leading to the domain $\Omega = [a,1]$.
+In this case, the Fin equation with constant Dirichlet boundary conditions is